charmilaab/CozyHaven-HotelBooking-Spring/README.md

-# Online Food Delivery System – Spring Boot
+# CozyHaven Hotel Booking – Spring Boot

-A Spring Boot project for managing an **Online Food Delivery System** with JWT authentication and CRUD operations.
+A Spring Boot project for managing an **CozyHaven - Hotel Booking** with JWT authentication and CRUD operations.

 ## Features
 - User registration & login